Unification of Saudi Arabia: Background

-The Al Saud survived in exile and went on to found the Second Saudi State, which is generally considered to have lasted from Turki ibn Abdallah's capture of Riyadh (which he designated as the new capital) in 1824 until the Battle of Mulayda in 1891.
-The Second Saudi period was marked by instability, which the Al Rashid clan of Jebel Shammar were able to exploit.
-The Saudi leader, Abdul Rahman ibn Faisal, sought refuge in Ottoman Iraq in 1893.
+Although the First Saudi State had been dismantled, the Al Saud survived in exile and eventually re-established their authority with the founding of the Second Saudi State.
+This era is generally considered to have begun with Turki ibn Abdallah's capture of Riyadh in 1824, which he designated as the new capital.
+The Second Saudi State persisted until the Battle of Mulayda in 1891.
+Unlike the expansionist First State, the Second State was repeatedly marked by internal divisions, succession disputes, and regional rivalries.
+These weaknesses allowed the Al Rashid dynasty of Jabal Shammar to grow in influence, ultimately overtaking the Saudis as the dominant power in central Arabia.
+Following the Saudi defeat at Mulayda, the Saudi leader, Abdul Rahman ibn Faisal, fled with his family to Ottoman Iraq in 1893.

+During exile, internal fractures continued within the Al Saud family, yet the memory of Saudi rule remained strong among many tribal groups in Nejd.
+These loyalties, combined with growing dissatisfaction with Rashidi rule, later facilitated the rise of Abdul Rahman's son, Abdulaziz ibn Abdul Rahman Al Saud, who would eventually reconquer Riyadh in 1902 and begin the lengthy process of unifying the Arabian Peninsula under what became the modern Kingdom of Saudi Arabia.
+Abdulaziz’s early campaigns relied heavily on tribal alliances, as well as religious and political networks tied to the legacy of the First and Second Saudi States.

+By 1932, following decades of military campaigns and strategic alliances, Abdulaziz formally proclaimed the establishment of the Kingdom of Saudi Arabia, marking the culmination of more than a century and a half of conflict, survival, reform, and consolidation of power by the Al Saud dynasty.
+The legacy of the First and Second Saudi States continued to shape the ideological and political foundations of the new kingdom.

 History

 Saudi take over of Riyadh

-In 1901, Abdul Rahman's son, Abdulaziz bin Abdul Rahman Al Saud–later to be known as Ibn Saud– asked the Emir of Kuwait for men and supplies for an attack on Riyadh.
+In 1901, Abdul Rahman's son, Abdulaziz bin Abdul Rahman Al Saud—later to be known as Ibn Saud—asked the Emir of Kuwait for men and supplies for an attack on Riyadh.
 Already involved in several wars with the Rashidis, the Emir agreed to the request, giving Ibn Saud horses and arms.
 Although the exact number of men waxed and waned during the subsequent journey, he is believed to have left with around 40 men.

 In January 1902, Ibn Saud and his men reached Riyadh.
 With only a small force, he felt that the only way to take the city was to capture Masmak fort and kill Ibn Ajlan, Chief of Riyadh, and having achieved these goals they successfully took the city within the night.
 With the capture of his family's ancestral home, Ibn Saud proved he possessed the qualities necessary to be a sheikh or emir: leadership, courage, and luck.
 This marked the beginning of the third Saudi state.
 Ibn Saud's dominions became known as the Emirate of Riyadh which lasted until 1921.